kiankaas/personal-soccer-stats-analysis/README.md

 ## The Data
 **Raw Data**: [raw_stats.csv](https://github.com/kiankaas/my-soccer-stats/blob/main/raw_stats.csv) <br/>

-Since no official tracking system was available for my amateur soccer league, I decided to take matters into my own hands.
+This dataset captures performance data from every game my team has played since I joined in 2021.
+Since no official tracking system was available for my amateur soccer leagues, I decided to take matters into my own hands.
 I began manually tracking my performance using Google Sheets, recording key statistics from every game my team played.
-This included goals scored, match outcomes, leagues and more.
+This included goals scored, match outcomes, leagues, and more.
 While this method required additional effort, it allowed me to gain valuable insights into my performance and identify trends that may have otherwise gone unnoticed.

-I've been manually tracking my soccer stats in a Google Sheets file.
-This file contains a comprehensive record of every game my team has played, spanning 105 records across 9 columns.
-Each record represents a game, capturing key statistics like goals, assists, and match outcomes, among other details as shown below:
+The dataset contains **105 records** across **9 key variables**, with each record representing one match.
+The dataset structure is shown below:

 | Variable   | Data Type | Description |
 |-------------|-------------|--------------|